gavinband/iorek/doc/tabulate-mismatches.md

 $ tabulate-mismatches -help

 Welcome to tabulate-mismatches
-(version: 0.7, revision f5d9393)
+(version: 0.9, revision 317ef9b)

-(C) 2009-2022 University of Oxford
+(C) 2009-2023 University of Oxford

 Usage: tabulate-mismatches <options>

 OPTIONS:
 Input / output file options:
+         -fasta <a>: Specify reference sequence
+          -mask <a>: Specify a BED file of regions to mask out of the analysis.
+The file should have no column names and should have contig, start and end columns,  expressed in 0-based right-closed form.
              -o <a>: Path of output file.
 Defaults to "-".
          -range <a>: Genomic regions (expressed in the form <chromosome>:<start>-<end>) to process.
-Regions are expres- sed in 1-based, right-closed coordinates.
-(These regions should have few copy number variants) Alte- rnatively this can be the name of a file containing a list of regions.
+Regions are express- ed in 1-based, right-closed coordinates.
+(These regions should have few copy number variants) Alter- natively this can be the name of a file containing a list of regions.
   -reads <a> <b>...: Path of bam/cram files to operate on.
-     -reference <a>: Specify reference sequence
-    -annotation <a>: Specify a BED file or text file of annotations (for example, of homopolymer tracts.)
-If a .txt file, it must have columns "contig_id", "start", "end", "repeat", "length" using a 1-based, closed interv- al coordinate system.
-If a BED file, it must have 4 columns with no headers, representing sequence ID, start, end, and annotation, using a 0-based, right-open coordinate system.

 Model options:
        -by-position: Specify that errors should be tabulated by position, not aggregated.
+         -flank <a>: Specify how much flanking sequence to classify by.
+Defaults to "3".
-            -mq <a>: Ignore alignments below this mapping quality threshold  Defaults to "0".
+            -mq <a>: Ignore alignments below this mapping quality threshold  Defaults to "20".

 ```

 ### Basic usage

-This command assess all mismatches, deletions and insertions in the input reads compared to a
-reference genome, and outputs them along with information about local homopolymer, di- and
-tri-nucleotide repeat tracts.
-Assume we are in the `examples/mismatches` folder:
+The basic use is:
 ```
-tabulate-alignments -reads conting2_reads.bam -reference example.fa -annotate-repeat-tracts -o mismatches.tsv.gz
+$ tabulate-mismatch -reads <path to one or more .bam or .cram files> -fasta <path to reference FASTA file> [-o <path to output file>]
 ```

-Additionally y
+Note that the FASTA and bam/cram files MUST be matched, i.e. all contig IDs in the reads must be present in the FASTA
+file, otherwise the program will halt with an error.

 ## Example

+### Example data

 Some example data can be found in the `example/mismatches/` folder.